zianglih/OoO-Processor-Report/README.md

 - decoder
 - fetch
 - free_list
+  - Check the correctness when retire and dispatch happen in same cycle
+  - Test the behaviour when the free list is empty
 - fu_manager
   - Comprehensive function unit operations (ALU, MULT, random function units number fomr 1-N)
   - Also test the issue, execute and complete logic resides inisde the fu_manager, using the output signal to inspect results sending to RS, ROB and LSQ